brmontgomery/BMontyDev/_posts/2023-09-13-DevLog-Creating_My_Website-1-Getting_Started.md

 ## It’s Alive!
 Once the final changes were committed and everthing was ready, I clicked the link in the github settings to see my site and...

 Voila!
-I give youa home page!
+I give you a home page!

-In the next DevLog, I will be destroying all of my progress that I made in this one to add the tools and features that are Markdown and Jekyll.
-See you then!
+In the next DevLog, I will be destroying all of my progress that I made in this article to add the tools and features that are Markdown and Jekyll and discovering some pitfalls you can avoid.